davidsarratgonzalez/davidsarratgonzalez.github.io/README.md

 ## Demo

-You can view the live demo of the website [here](https://davidsarratgonzalez.github.io).
+You can view my own website [here](https://davidsarratgonzalez.github.io), which can act as a demo if you are planning to set up your own.

 ## Getting started